HSLdevcom/digitransit-site/pages/en/developers/apis/4-realtime-api/1-getting-started/index.md

 Our goal is to provide GTFS-RT feeds for you.

 ## About the API
 Heavy lifting of real-time data is done in other systems.
 Digitransit integrates itself to various datasources in order to read real-time data from the vehicles.
 How this is done depends on which region we are talking about.

 ![Modules](./architecture.svg)

-### Real-time predictions are available in Routing API
+### Real-time predictions are available in the Routing API
 Real-time data is read into the Routing API.
-This means that Routing API returns results that contain predictions.
+This means that the Routing API returns results that contain predictions.
 You can read more about that at the [Routing API](../../1-routing-api/) pages.

-### Situation in HSL
+### Situation at HSL
-Current Digitransit implementation is a "partially working solution" built on top of legacy APIs.
+The current Digitransit implementation is a "partially working solution" built on top of legacy APIs.
 This means that:
 - Not all vehicles have real-time information available
-- There might be somw bugs in the real-time data
+- There might be errors in the real-time data

 **Note:** This is not the final solution.
 In the near future new ticketing and information system will replace all legacy components related to HSL real-time.
 This transition will improve situation considerably.
 Read more at:
 > https://www.hsl.fi/lippu-ja-informaatiojarjestelma

-If you are really interested in implementing some real-time features, you should look at [Digitransit-ui](../../5-digitransit-ui/) and it's [source code](https://github.com/HSLdevcom/digitransit-ui).
+If you are really interested in implementing real-time features, you should look at [Digitransit-ui](../../5-digitransit-ui/) and its [source code](https://github.com/HSLdevcom/digitransit-ui).
 That way you can get an idea how real-time is used there.

-## Situation in Finnish Transport Agency
+## Situation at the Finnish Transport Agency
 Currently, FTA provides real-time information for trains at https://rata.digitraffic.fi/api/v1/doc/index.html.
-We have a simple wrapper
-(raildigiraffic2gtfsrt) that transforms that data to GTFS-RT trip updates.
+We have a simple wrapper (raildigiraffic2gtfsrt) that transforms that data to GTFS-RT trip updates.

-Finnish Transport Agency is investigating possibility to build National real-time service which would collect real-time data from all around the Finland.
+The Finnish Transport Agency is investigating the possibility to build a national real-time service which would collect real-time data from all around Finland.

 ## Situation in other cities
-We don't have much control over the other cities and the data they provide but we have integrated data from Oulu for example, just to see how it behaves.
+We don't have much control over the other cities and the data they provide, but we have integrated data from Oulu for example, just to see how it behaves.